IEEE SA STANDARDS BOARD OPERATIONS MANUAL

 5.3.3 Standards development meetings

 Job recruiting at IEEE Standards meetings is inappropriate and is actively discouraged.
-However, posting of notices of job opportunities by employers and of notices of jobs sought may be permitted at IEEE Standards meetings only if approved by the IEEE Standards Sponsor.
+However, posting of notices of job opportunities by employers and of notices of jobs sought may be permitted at IEEE Standards meetings only if approved by the Standards Committee.

 The Working Group or subgroup officer shall use the recording exclusively for the purpose of generating minutes.
 The officer shall not copy or further distribute the recording.
 Once the meeting minutes have been prepared, the officer shall delete the recording.